ziyandababela/ziyandababela/README.md

 ## About Me
 - Experienced in recruitment across Ireland and the UK
-- Strong focus on compliance, reporting, and process improvement
+- Strong focus on compliance, reporting, and process improvement, Creating Pivot diagrams and Trackers using Excel.
 - Passionate about data-driven decision making

 ## Skills